nilslukas/nilshendriklukas.github.io/_pages/about.md

 </div>
 <br>

-<b style="color: red;">Please reach out to me via e-mail if you are interested in joining MBZUAI as a student or a visting researcher/visiting postdoc with me.
+<b style="color: red;">Please reach out to me via e-mail if you are interested in joining my group at MBZUAI as a student or postdoc,
+or if you are interested in a visiting scholar appointment with me.
 </b>